offbynull/actors/README.md

 ## Examples

-It's highly recommended that you go through the [concepts primer](#concepts) before digging in to these examples.
+It's highly recommended that you go through the [concepts primer](#concepts) before digging in to these [examples](examples/src/main/java/com/offbynull/peernetic/examples).

 ### Unstructured Mesh Example

-The Unstructured Mesh example is located in the [examples project](examples/src/main/java/com/offbynull/peernetic/examples/unstructured).
+The Unstructured Mesh example is located [here](examples/src/main/java/com/offbynull/peernetic/examples/unstructured).

 #### What is an Unstructured Mesh?